How To Prevent Water Coming Through Walls

 Filling masonry

 When repairing surfaces it can often be difficult to disguise the repairs and marry them up with the existing surface.
-Emperor Textured Basecoat can create a range of finishes, allowing it to mask any repairs and crete a seamless, blemish-free finish.
+Emperor Textured Basecoat can create a range of finishes, allowing it to mask any repairs and create a seamless, blemish-free finish.
 Using either a light, medium or textured roller can help create any texture you require, plus the basecoat is highly breathable so you don't have to compromise the performance of the wall.
-Crucailly, it can be done quickly and easily, preventing the need for costly and time-consuming rendering work.
+Crucially, it can be done quickly and easily, preventing the need for costly and time-consuming rendering work.

 Emperor Masonry Paint and Emperor Masonry Creme are super hydrophobic (ultra water-repellent) treatments that prevent 96% of water absorption on exterior walls such as brick, stone, concrete and render.
 In contrast to brick sealers, they remain highly breathable, ensuring that any water vapour that naturally builds up inside the property can escape, keeping the house warm & dry.